nickmqb/muon/ffigen/README.md

 ## Future enhancements

 * Compile-time sized arrays.
 Currently, fixed size array declarations are "unrolled".
-* Struct fields that are arrays of anonymous structs.
-Currently, padding is generated to ensure the correct struct size.
 * Global variables and constants with non-primitive types
 * Type aliases for opaque pointers
 * Function pointers with non standard calling conventions
-* Improve union support.
-Currently, only the first union variant is mapped.
-Padding is generated to ensure the correct struct size.
 * Make ffigen available as a library (libffigen) (strongly consider this if we find that rules files are not flexible enough).
 * Generate architecture/platform agnostic definitions (e.g. map a machine word sized integer to a `ssize`/`usize` in Muon).
 * Macros